 1980s: the navy in hot action during the Cold War.

 The theme of the 1980s exhibit was the Cold War’s impact on Sweden.
 Several Soviet submarine incursions in Swedish waters and the ensuing use of live weapons by the navy led to a reassessment of what the Cold War meant to our country.
-The friend and I were both young men in those days, serving one year each as conscripts in the army and then going to college.
+My friend and I were both young men in those days, serving one year each as conscripts in the army and then going to college.
 Watching interviews with Swedish politicians, policy analysts and navy officers who participated in those stressful events 30 years ago made me remember what I had seen and done then.
 Memories of a distant past are notoriously selective, so it was illuminating to hear so many eye-witnesses: helicopter pilots who had dropped depth charges, navy commodores who had commanded live-fire operations, ministers who had issued instructions to the military and determined national policies, etc.

 There was a close shave in the autumn of 1981, when a Soviet sub stranded on a shallows next to a navy base and the Soviets planned to liberate it by force.
 However, a combination of a tough stance by the prime minister and some clever stratagems by the local Swedish commanders made them abstain and back down.
-(The outcome could instead have become a bloody clash between Soviet commandos and Swedish conscripts among the skerries.)
+(The outcome could instead have been a bloody clash between Soviet commandos and Swedish conscripts among the skerries.)
 The following years saw many unsuccessful submarine hunts in other sensitive areas along Sweden’s Baltic coastline.

 Conclusion: The foreign relations stance lies & tough posturing may easily backfire.
 We are however fortunate to have been spared the consequences of serious misjudgments.
 Matters could have turned for the worse at several occasions during that decade (see for instance here and here).